PreciousChicken/vim-groff-viewer/README.md

 ## Known issues

+-  A correct `xdg-open` setting does not always result in the chosen application opening the postscript file[^3].
+If this is the case, then use `groffviewer_default` to over-ride as above.

+[^3]: Testing using Neovim on a fresh install of Ubuntu 22.04 has consistently opened the file in Gedit, regardless of the `xdg-open` setting.
+The same issue was not observed in Vim.

 -  The pdf-only document viewers [mupdf](https://mupdf.com/) and [apvlp](https://github.com/naihe2010/apvlv) do not work with the `-T pdf` option listed above.

 -  Error handling needs to be improved.
 If groff fails to create valid output due to a syntax error, no warning is generated and subsequently xdg-open may attempt to use the wrong application to open a file it does not recognise as postscript.